Zilliqa/zq2/z2/docs/deployer.md

-  restart                Restart a network stopping all the nodes and starting the service again monitor                Monitor the network nodes specified metrics api                    Perform operation over the network API nodes generate-private-keys  Generate the node private keys. --force to replace if already existing generate-genesis-key   Generate the genesis key. --force to replace if already existing generate-stats-key     Generate the Stats Dashboard key. --force to replace if already existing help                   Print this message or the help of the given subcommand(s)
+  restart                Restart a network stopping all the nodes and starting the service again monitor                Monitor the network nodes specified metrics api                    Perform operation over the network API nodes help                   Print this message or the help of the given subcommand(s)

 Options: